Initial Functional Assessment

 For Reimbursement claims only, where required by the policy or certificate, the PCC will also work with the assessing nurse to develop a personalized Plan of Care (POC) for you, and depending upon your care needs and policy or certificate's eligibility requirements, the PCC may also provide a Chronically Ill Certification.

 The POC is a written individualized plan for the services you may need, the hours of care needed per week, and what, if any, special equipment you may need.
-The PCC will then forward this information to Genworth and you, or your personal representative, will receive a copy of the completed Plan of Care if the claim is approved.

 In developing the POC, the PCC focuses only on your health and well-being, and does not consider the benefits available in your policy or certificate.
 Therefore, it is important to understand the following: